 On July 5, 2016, the Bureau of Ocean Energy Management’s Mid-Atlantic Regional Planning Board released the Draft Mid-Atlantic Regional Ocean Action Plan, the first plan of its kind in the Mid-Atlantic region.
-The plan is open for a 60-day public comment period, through September 6, 2016.
+The plan was open for a 60-day public comment period, through September 6, 2016.
 The plan is available online at http://www.boem.gov/Ocean-Action-Plan/; see also Atlantic Regional Council on the Ocean, Draft Ocean Action Plan Now Available, 7/5/12.
-A series of public listening sessions will be held from 6 p.m.-8 p.m.
+A series of public listening sessions was held from 6 p.m.-8 p.m.
 EDT as follows:

 July 12 – Virginia Aquarium & Marine Science Center, Virginia Beach, Va.

 July 14 – Pozycki Hall, Monmouth University, West Long Branch, N.J.

 July 19 – Ocean Pines Library, Berlin, Md.

 July 20 – Virden Retreat Center, University of Delaware, Lewes, Del.

 July 27 – Babylon Student Center, Selden Community College, Selden, N.Y.

 According to the Executive Summary of the plan:

 “In the Mid-Atlantic region, ocean planning creates a forum for Federal agencies, Mid-Atlantic States, federally recognized Tribes, and the MAFMC to collaborate through the Mid-Atlantic Regional Planning Body (RPB).
 The purposes of the RPB are [the following]: